 Collecting from A to Z

-A small glossary providing background information about model cars and their manufacturers, useful hints and references to literature.
-Special terms used by model car collectors are also explained.
+A small glossary providing background information about model cars, useful hints, and definitions of special terms used by model car collectors.

 The most important books, magazines, and internet resources used when creating this page can be found in the reference list.